Soumyadeep-rick/K-Drama-Recommender/README.md

 A simple K-Drama Recommendation system made with [Streamlit.](https://streamlit.io/)
 <br><br>
-Simply select the K-Drama you want to get recommendations of and the number of recommmendations via the slider and click <b>Get Recommendations.</b>
+Simply select the K-Drama you want to get recommendations of and the number of recommendations via the slider and click <b>Get Recommendations.</b>
 <br><br>
 This App uses dataset downloaded from [Kaggle.](https://www.kaggle.com/datasets/chanoncharuchinda/top-100-korean-drama-mydramalist)
 <br><br>